Best Golf Wedges for Mid Handicappers Review

 Cons

-See full review of the wedge here.
+6. TaylorMade Milled Grind Wedge(See a full review of the wedge here).

-The TaylorMade MD has a decent loft selection, though it’s conspicuously lacking in the lower lofts (no pitching wedge).
 On the flipside, the grind selection is excellent (LB, SB, and HB, or low, standard, and high bounce, respectively), and all the wedges from this line will interact smoothly with the turf.

 Three bounces are available, though not all of them will appear on each respective loft.
 However, the major selling point of this puppy would be the new and improved grooves, which are slightly narrower and there are more of them (in comparison to previous generations), so you’ll get plenty more spin control on launch.